exercism/r/concepts/functions/about.md

 This technique is used extensively by Tidyverse libraries such as `stringr`.
 Many of the `stringr` functions are a user-friendly wrapper around low-level functions from `stringi` and base R.
 Extra arguments supplied to the `str_*()` functions are simply passed through to those low-level functions.
+  - recursion
+  - pipes (or else move that to functional-programming?)

 ## Anonymous Functions